Anyhelper/questions-clustering/docs/kaggle/datasets/Python_Questions_from_Stack_Overflow.rst

 Kernel: LSA analysis for questions clustering
 ====================================================
 This kernel uses the Latent Semantic Analysis to find clusters of questions.
-You can find a commented version at the [https://github.com/Anyhelper/questions-clustering/blob/master/Kaggle/datasets/Python_Questions_from_Stack_Overflow/clustersLSA.ipynb](repo link), in the comments there are also resources to get familiar with concepts like LSA and tf-idf that will thus not be explained in detail here.
+You can find a commented version at the `github repo <https://www.kaggle.com/alessandrosolbiati/identifying-clusters-of-related-questions-088d3f>`_ or `Kaggle repo <https://www.kaggle.com/alessandrosolbiati/identifying-clusters-of-related-questions-088d3f>`_, in the comments there are also resources to get familiar with concepts like LSA and tf-idf that will thus not be explained in detail here.

 ====
 Kernel Overview